ruby/reline/doc/for_users.md

 This binding is the same as the default binding for `C-l`.
 Note that this new binding would override the old one, if any, for that key, but does not disturb other bindings (`C-l` is still bound to `ed_clear_screen`).

+#### Key Names, Macros, and Methods

+You can bind a single key to text or a method using its _key name_ (instead of the key sequence notation):

+Control-b: ed_clear_screen
+Meta-L: " | less"

 #### Methods